atom-material/atom-material-ui/README.md

 Fire up a console and type:

-`apm install atom-material-ui atom-material-syntax atom-material-syntax-light`
+`apm install atom-material-ui atom-material-syntax atom-material-syntax-light atom-material-syntax-dark`

 Or, inside Atom's settings select Install and then search for this package.